String insert changing value of other string

 Here is a blog entry that may be useful for ricardo:

-Updated by ricardovsilva (Ricardo Silva) almost 2 years ago
+Updated by ricardovsilva (Ricardo Silva) over 2 years ago

 Because if you do

 foo = 'aaa' bar = foo bar = bar + 'ccc' #here references of foo doesn't changes puts foo #aaa pubs bar #aaaccc

 As I can see, ruby only for string as reference when I call string methods, like:

 foo = 'abc' bar = foo bar.reverse! puts foo #cba puts bar #cba